All Products

 ALTER tenant tn1 resource_config r2;

-Make sure that the sum of the min_cpu values across all tenant resource configurations does not exceed the number of CPU cores of the node specifications minus 1.
+• Ensure that the sum of the min_cpu values from the resource configurations of all tenants does not exceed the number of cores on a cluster node minus one.

-Connect with the privileged account and run DROP tenant.
+Connect to the database using a privileged account and run the DROP statement to delete a tenant.

 DROP tenant <tenant_name>;